Nosto/wiki-docs/implementing-nosto/implementation-guide-session-api/spa-basics-tracking-events.md

 ## Upon starting a checkout

-When viewing a checkout page, there's no context to be provided, so invoking the `viewCheckout` will suffice.
+When viewing a checkout page, there's no context to be provided, so invoking the `viewCart` will suffice.

 ```javascript
 nostojs(api => {